 How to choose the best email signature font

-To figure out which font is the best for your signature, you need to consider 2 factors: practicality and the psychology.
+To figure out which font is the best for your signature, you need to consider 2 factors: practicality and psychology.
 Let’s take a closer look at both.

 How to choose a practical signature font?